pankajpatro703/mathrix/README.md

 # MATLABfiles
-MATLAB and GNU Octave scripts
+MATLAB and GNU Octave scripts.

-May include Simulink files
+May include Simulink files.